PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-06 09:14:30
+Last updated: 2024-04-06 09:15:03
-Random Quote: Nobody likes to be alone, especially after a breakup.
-But that's when we discover who we really are and what we really want. - Ted Mosby
+Random Quote: I don't want to be good.
+I am going to be great. - Pablo Escobar